Fixing your damp houseNovember 07, 2020 - November 08, 2020

 - How to identify damp and rectify the associated problems

-- How and why damp occurs in the home
+- How and why damp occurs in the home, and different types of damp

 - Understanding issues around ventilation, wall breathability and the materials used in construction/renovation

-- Understand the differences between single, slimline double, double glazing – advantages and disadvantages of all
+- Understanding windows and their functions; the differences between single, slimline double, double glazing – advantages and disadvantages of all

 - A tour of cottages with damp and a Q&A exploring what can be done